Maurice Vachon: Retirement and personal life

 Upon retiring, Vachon settled in Carter Lake, Iowa with his third wife Kathy Joe.
 Tragedy struck in 1987 when Vachon was struck by a hit-and-run driver, resulting in the amputation of one of his legs.
 It was later revealed that he had been struck by a developmentally disabled male driving the country roads looking for cans to recycle while Vachon was out for a morning jog.
 The man apparently had no insurance and was never charged.
 The Vachons moved to Omaha shortly thereafter.
 He later turned to acting in beer commercials and was a restaurant critic for a Quebec City television station.

+Vachon's son Mike wrestled in the 1970s and 1980s in Japan and the United States.

-He appeared at the WWF pay-per-view In Your House 7, that was held in Omaha.
+Vachon appeared at the WWF pay-per-view In Your House 7, that was held in Omaha.
 He was sitting in the front row near ringside, when his artificial leg was ripped off by wrestler Diesel and used as a weapon by Shawn Michaels.
 In addition, he and longtime rival The Crusher made an appearance at the 1998 Over the Edge pay-per-view, in a segment where the two legends were mocked by Jerry Lawler, including Lawler trying to steal the artificial leg.
 Crusher and Mad Dog then punched Lawler out of the ring.
 He had knee surgery in 2008.
 On March 27, 2010, he was inducted into the 2010 WWE Hall of Fame.

+In 2018, he was the first inductee into the Nebraska Pro Wrestling Hall of Fame.

 Death

-Vachon, who in his last years suffered from diabetes and used a wheelchair, died in his sleep on November 21, 2013, at the age of 84.
+Vachon, who in his last years had diabetes and used a wheelchair, died in his sleep on November 21, 2013, at the age of 84.
 He had six children, seven grandchildren, and two great-grandchildren.

 On November 28, 2018, Vachon was posthumously inducted into the Omaha Pro Wrestling Hall Of Fame at the PWP Live "Wrestlerama" event at The Waiting Room Lounge in Omaha.